 During the early decades of the 20th century, the right of Francophones in Saskatchewan to use French as a language of education was severely limited and eventually abolished.
 Francophones created associations to support their struggle for survival as a linguistic community.
 A French-language newspaper was established in 1910, followed by the Association catholique franco-canadienne de la Saskatchewan in 1912 and a French-language college, Collège Mathieu, was established in Gravelbourg in 1918.

 In 1952, two French-language radio stations were established in Gravelbourg and Saskatoon.
 In the 1960s, the necessary amendments to the Saskatchewan school act were made in order to allow for education in French.
 During the 1970s, the Fransaskois community established a series of cultural centres.
 French immersion programs were started in many school divisions.
 It was at this time that Francophones in Saskatchewan began to refer to themselves as “Fransaskois.”
-A French language weekly newspaper, l’Eau Vive, and an annual summer celebration, the Fête Fransaskoise, were also created.
+A French language weekly newspaper, l’Eau Vive, the Fransaskois flag and an annual summer festival, la Fête Fransaskoise, were also created.

-The year 1982 saw the beginning of a judicial struggle for the full implementation of linguistic and constitutional rights.
-Parents began a long process to obtain governance of schools, which became a reality in 1993.
+The year 1982 saw the beginning of a judicial struggle for the full implementation of linguistic and constitutional rights in education.
+Parents began a long process to obtain governance of schools, which became a reality in Saskatchewan in June of 1993.

 In June 1999, the Association culturelle franco-canadienne (ACFC) became the Assemblée communautaire fransaskoise (ACF), which today remains the chief representative of the Fransaskois community and oversees the global development of the francophone community in Saskatchewan.